Human Rights Council

 Each year, Child Rights Connect helps to organise the Annual Day along with States and UN agencies.
 We create an ad hoc group of NGOs for each theme to ensure that the NGOs with relevant expertise can contribute to both the organisation of the panel discussion and the resolution.

-By mobilising our members and partners for the Annual Day each year, we can influence a stronger child rights-based approach in both the discussion on the day as well as the text of the resolution.
-We also coordinate advocacy for particular themes to be addressed.
+By mobilising our partners for the Annual Day each year, we can influence aย stronger child rights-based approach in both the discussion on the day as well as the text of the resolution.
+We also coordinate advocacy for ย particular themes to be addressed.
 Since 2012, a thematic report on the Annual Day has been prepared by OHCHR in advance of the panel and resolution.
 This is another opportunity whereby Child Rights Connect takes forward a network approach to submit suggested text and advocacy positions.